Cognigy/Documentation/docs/webchat/v3/features.md

 ## Chat Options

-Enabling Chat Options unlocks additional interactive capabilities within the chat interface, such as Quick Replies for streamlined responses, Conversation Rating for user feedback, and a customizable Footer for further information.
-This collective enhancement of features under the Chat Options settings enriches the engagement by offering users more ways to interact and provide feedback, ultimately elevating the overall chat experience.
+Enabling Chat Options unlocks additional interactive capabilities within the chat interface, such as Quick Replies for streamlined responses, Conversation Rating for user feedback, text-to-speech options, and a customizable Footer for further information.
+This collective enhancement of features under the Chat Options settings enriches the engagement by offering users more ways to interact and give feedback, elevating the overall chat experience.

 <figure>
   <img class="image-center" src="../../../_assets/webchat/v3/chat-options.png" width="100%" />